chinghung62/Telegram-Bot-PHP-Library/README.md

 - Please refer to the [Telegram's Terms of Service](https://telegram.org/tos).
 Inappropiate usage might potentially get your account banned.
 Use this library as your own risk.

 ## Installation
-This library requirs no installation.
+This library requires no installation.
 Manually download the library `.php` file and import into your script using `include` or `require` keyword.

 ## Quick Start
 > *Before using the library... make sure you know how to set up and host a bot.*